Sarah-Bue/budget-buddy/README.md

 - A loading screen message provides users with feedback when switching between menus or accessing the Google Sheet.
 - A typing effect was added to input requests, error messages, and menu overviews (but not the individual menu items) to simulate human interaction and enhance engagement and readability.
-- When switching between menus or between expense views, the screen is cleared to provice users with a cleaner display and improve readability and focus.
+- When switching between menus or between expense views, the screen is cleared to provide users with a cleaner display and improve readability and focus.
 - A menu header at the top of the terminal provides the user with guidance on which menu they are currently in.

 ### Program Start and Main Menu